Canine Total Hip Replacement (THR)

 Veterinary specialty care is a double-edged sword these days (no pun intended).
 All major orthopedic procedures are more sophisticated, successful, and less invasive today than they were in the past.
 These advances come at a cost for the surgeon and client.

-The average cost of Total Hip Replacement at Colorado Canine Orthopedics is $5,580 - $6,500 depending on the patient’s size.
+The average cost for a typical Total Hip Replacement at Colorado Canine Orthopedics is approximately $7,960 - $8,360 depending on the patient’s size.
+Giant breeds incur slightly higher fees.
 Total hip replacements remain one of the most successful, but highest cost and lowest profit margin procedures performed at CCO.
 The implants alone are quite expensive.

 About Hip Surgery Fees: